About Myopia Control

 Schedule an Appointment Regarding Myopia Control Near You

 If you suffer from nearsightedness, there are ways to slow its progression.
-Call the Institute for Control of Eye Myopia at (301) 363-0060 to schedule a consultation with an optometrist near you.
+Find an Eye Myopia doctor near you to schedule a consultation.